OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Another categorization is to distinguish between physical input manipulation (e.g. changing the real world to influence for example a camera image) and digital input manipulation (e.g. changing the digital image).

 **Controls for evasion:**
 * OVERSIGHT.
 Oversight of model behaviour by humans or business logic
+  Purpose:  detect unwanted model behaviour and correct or stop follow up of a model's decision.
+Note: unwanted model behaviour often cannot be completely specified.
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.

 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)
+  Purpose: by detecting odd input, input can be discard to prevent unwanted model behaviour.
+Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.

 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images.
 TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
 (Datascience)